Whichever type of carrier you’re using, and however young or old your little one is, safety when carrying will always be the primary concern.

 It’s also perfectly possible for a baby to be carried lower on the wearer’s front, but still maintain clear airways.
 This is particularly applicable to men carrying their babies on their front.
 They may choose to carry them lower, but providing they are held securely against the wearer – to ensure they can’t slump – with clear, unobstructed airways, they can be carried safely.

-MYTH THREE: When back carrying, your child must be able to see over your shoulder
+MYTH FOUR: When back carrying, your child must be able to see over your shoulder

 When back carrying, especially if doing so before baby is able to sit up unaided, it’s advisable to have them in a position where you can check on them regularly.
 This is often most easily achieved by positioning them high on your back, so you can look round over your shoulder and check on them relatively easily.
 Many children also like to be able to see over the wearer’s shoulder (which is one of the reasons people tend to start back carrying as their little one can see a bit more from this position than on the front, facing in).